 If you’re looking for portable power in the Apple ecosystem, the MacBook Pro immediately leaps out.
-But the iPad Pro is also a very capable contender for your attention — its compact frame, beefy processor and Apple Pencil support makes it a very strong choice if you want to work on the go.
+But the iPad Pro is also a very capable contender for your attention, especially now that it’s been updated — its compact frame, beefy processor, Apple Pencil support, and new Magic Keyboard case all make it a very strong choice if you want to work on the go.

 Apple often touts its iPads as computer replacements, but how true is that when the iPad Pro comes up against the MacBook Pro?
 That’s the score we aim to settle today.